Heart of the City

 Maintain and improve the health and sustainability of native grasses, forbs, and trees in the watershed

 Establish opportunities for recreation

 About Heart of the City

-The Palestine Corridor is located in the heart of Kansas City, and the Middle Blue River Watershed.
+The Heart of the City Corridor is located in the heart of Kansas City, Mo. and the Lower River Watershed.
 This is a largely urbanized section of the watershed with mainly residential land use.
-The Palestine Corridor has a large amount of vacant lots located inside its boundaries.
-These lots have become vacant over time, leading to waste dumping, blight, and limited reuse impacting local health and resources.
+The Heart of the City Corridor has a large amount of vacant lots located inside its boundaries, leading to waste dumping, blight, and limited reuse impacting local health and resources.
 These vacant lots have the potential to make a powerful impact on the local community.
-By returning natural vegetation, improving stormwater treatment, and providing land for urban agriculture, these lots could improve air and water quality surrounding them, as well as the health of the human and wildlife community.

 “Green space is a foundational element of healthy cities and communities.
 When we restore vacant spaces with green elements, we absorb more stormwater, prevent flooding, and keep our rivers clean” (UNI Vacant to Vibrant, 2015).
 In as little as 10 years, these vacant lots could be revitalized, connecting local green spaces with the larger Blue River corridor of trails and recreation spots.
 Restoring vacant lots improves the health of the urban tree canopy, critical for community resilience to effects from climate change.